-Every person knowingly concerned in the lading, putting off or carrying of such goods, or into whose hands and possession such goods shall knowingly come, contrary to the provisions of this section or of any such regulation, shall forfeit and pay a sum not exceeding one hundred thousand rupees, or treble the value of such goods, at the election of the Director-General.
+Every person knowingly concerned in the lading, putting off or carrying of such goods, or into whose hands and possession such goods shall knowingly come, contrary to the provisions of this section or of any such regulation, shall forfeit and pay a sum not exceeding one hundred thousand rupees, or treble the value of such goods, at the election of the Collector.

-59A.
 Goods to be examined at expenses of exporter.
+[13, 35 of 1974] 59A.

-All such steps as are deemed necessary by the Director-General or proper officer of Customs for the purpose of the examination of any goods brought and intended for shipment shall be performed by and at the expense and risk of the exporter or his agent.
+All such steps as are deemed necessary by the Collector or proper officer of customs for the purpose of the examination of any goods brought and intended for shipment shall be performed by and at the expense and risk of the exporter or his agent.